alchu8/ASL/README.md

 The code will plot the bounding box with your hand keypoints if detection was successful.
 Unsuccessful image filenames will be printed to console.

 `python demo.py`

+## Acknowledgments

+This work is a study of models developed by Google and distributed as a part of the [Mediapipe](https://github.com/google/mediapipe) framework.
+@metalwhale for the Python Wrapper for single hand tracking and for removing custom operations for the Palm Detections model.
+Modules and models gathered at https://github.com/JuliaPoo/MultiHand-Tracking.